 FAQs

-1. What are stumps made of in cricket?
+- What are stumps made of in cricket?

-Stumps are traditionally made of wood, usually from ash trees, though modern innovations like LED stumps use both wood and electronic components.
+Stumps are traditionally made of wood, usually from ash trees, though modern innovations like LED stumps use both wood and electronic components. - How tall are stumps in cricket?

-Stumps are 28 inches tall, and the total width of all three stumps is 9 inches.
+Stumps are 28 inches tall, and the total width of all three stumps is 9 inches. - What is a bowled out?

-A bowled out occurs when the bowler delivers the ball, and it hits the stumps, dislodging the bails, causing the batsman to be dismissed.
+A bowled out occurs when the bowler delivers the ball, and it hits the stumps, dislodging the bails, causing the batsman to be dismissed. - How do LED stumps work?

-LED stumps light up when the bails are dislodged, providing a clear visual indication that the batsman is out.
+LED stumps light up when the bails are dislodged, providing a clear visual indication that the batsman is out. - What is the importance of stumps in cricket?

 Stumps play a crucial role in determining dismissals like bowled outs, run-outs, and stumpings, making them essential for the outcome of the game.